pnm27/snRNA_scRNA_Pipeline/README.md

 ## Changelog

+- Following input styles are now accepted for the pipeline (NOTE: no headers for text files):
+  - only pools
+  - pools, STARsolo memory needed per each pool (empty means use default)
+  - multi-module setup (yaml): check schema
 - Changed param name in demultiplex info from *Unique genes* to *gene_ids with an associated gene_name*.
 - Added new param in demultiplex info file to add more stats when remove gene IDs without an associated gene name.
 - Added an option to run cellSNP without any ref vcfs (1000 Genomes Project vcf is min requirement)